-The first draft stipulated that if other countries and regions adopt discriminatory export control against China, China will take appropriate measures against such countries and regions.
-Therefore, based on this article, there was a risk that unilateral export control measures whose purpose is not necessarily security may be taken.
-However, the said provision was removed from the second draft.
-However, in June of 2019, Chinese Ministry of Commerce announced, as a measure in accordance with the Foreign Trade Law/Anti Monopoly Law/National Security Law, etc., that China will introduce an "Unreliable Entities List" regime.
-Accordingly, foreign companies, organizations or individuals that violate market rules, break the contractual spirit, boycott or cut off supplies to Chinese companies for non-commercial reasons, and causing serious damages to the legitimate rights and interests of Chinese companies would be listed as "Unreliable Entities".
+In addition, in June 2019, Chinese Ministry of Commerce announced, as a measure in accordance with the Foreign Trade Law/Anti-Monopoly Law/National Security Law, etc., that China will introduce an "Unreliable Entities List" regime.
+Accordingly, foreign companies, organizations or individuals that violate market rules, break the contractual spirit, boycott, or cut off supplies to Chinese companies for non-commercial reasons, and causing serious damages to the legitimate rights and interests of Chinese companies would be listed as "Unreliable Entities".
 Specific contents of this measure are yet to be announced.
 It explains that the objectives include compliance/maintenance of international rules and multilateral trading system and fight against unilateralism and trade protectionism, but there is a possibility that this measure may be used as a retaliation measure against restriction/prohibition of export by other countries.
 We need to continue paying close attention.